 These 6 Places In Virginia Amish Country Are Unique And Worth Visiting

-The Amish have long been a source of fascination for mainstream society.
+The Virginia Amish have long been a source of fascination.
 From their simplified way of living to their religious practices, they are a fascinating cultural anomaly in that they seem to integrate into society through trade and public recognition, without ever becoming part of it.
 Despite seeing their culture everywhere from Hollywood to reality TV, the day-to-day life of the Amish often remains an enigma.

 The Amish, like the Mennonites, formed from a 16th century group called the “anabaptists.”
 When a Swiss Anabaptist leader, Jacob Ammann, felt that the larger group was not keeping a strict enough separation from mainstream society, he broke away, forming a new group soon known as the “Amish.”